Last revised: January 28, 2023

 9:55 PM (Ar) | 294.2 | 8:55 AM (Dp) |

-Additionally, its old routing was changed as it now served Jackson, Mississippi, and New Orleans, Louisiana being renamed as the Miss-Lou.
-The trainset was officially retired in early August, 1950.
+Additionally, the trainset's old routing was changed as it now served Jackson, Mississippi, and New Orleans, Louisiana as the Miss-Lou.
+What remained on the original trainset continued on this routing until it was officially retired in early August, 1950.

 By then, intercity passenger service across the country was in rapid decline.
 Within three years most privately run such operations would be handed over to Amtrak.
 Today, IC's former City of New Orleans survives as part of the national carrier's network.